Skip to content

 Important Notes for Nevada

-• Nevada courts consider the standard of living the child would have enjoyed if the parents had remained together.
+• Courts may deviate from the guidelines when the obligor's basic needs are not met, the child has special circumstances, or the standard of living the child would have enjoyed if the parents had remained together warrants an adjustment.

 How is child support calculated in Nevada?

-What income is included in Nevada child support calculations?
+What percentage of income is child support in Nevada?

 Does joint custody affect child support in Nevada?